ChrisAntaki/dom-pool/README.md

 dom-pool
 ========

-Let your app focus on keeping 60fps, instead of creating & GCing DOM nodes on the fly.
+Avoid creating & GCing DOM nodes on the fly.
+Let your app focus rendering 60fps.

 ### How to use
 ```js